Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Oktober 2025 06.23.57 UTC
+- WIB: Rabu, 15 Oktober 2025 09.01.30 UTC
-- WITA: Rabu, 15 Oktober 2025 07.23.57 UTC
+- WITA: Rabu, 15 Oktober 2025 10.01.30 UTC
-- WIT: Rabu, 15 Oktober 2025 08.23.57 UTC
+- WIT: Rabu, 15 Oktober 2025 11.01.30 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology